Brussels Airport Guide (BRU)

 Taxi:Metered taxis are available outside the arrivals hall.
 Taxi Hendriks (tel: +32 2 752 9800) has wheelchair-accessible taxis.
 The fare to the city centre is around €40 to €50, and the journey time is 20 to 30 minutes.

 Banking, currency exchange and ATM facilities are all available at various points within the terminal building.

 There are several bars, cafés, restaurants and vending machines in both piers, as well as in the main departures area.
 These outlets serve everything from Belgian beer to fast-food and seafood.
 There is a café, snack bar and pub in Arrivals.

 There is a wide variety of shops at Brussels Airport, from sweet shops to fashion outlets.
 Duty-free is available for passengers leaving the EU.

-Left-luggage lockers can be found on the ground floor of the terminal and in the shopping area of Pier A. There is a baggage wrapping service on level 3.
+Left-luggage lockers can be found on the ground floor of the terminal and in the shopping area of Pier A. There is a baggage wrapping service on the departures level.
 Porters are on hand to assist with luggage for a small fee if booked at least 48 hours in advance.
-For lost items, passengers should contact the airport information desk or fill in the lost property form on the airport website.
+For lost items, passengers should contact their airline carrier or fill in the lost property form on the airport website.

 The Regus Skyport Meeting Centre (tel: +32 2 714 0200; www.regus.be) houses 10 meeting rooms and provides secretarial services, catering and internet connection.
 In addition, three rooms are available at the Brucargo complex.
 Additionally, the Sheraton Brussels Airport Hotel (tel: +32 2 710 8000; www.brusselsairporthotel.be), adjacent to the terminal, has conference space, a business centre and banqueting rooms.

 Lifts, moving walkways, wide doorways and ramps allow easy access in and around the terminal.
-Assistance between car parks and check-in is offered by Axxicom Airport Caddy (tel: +32 2 753 2212; www.facilicom.com/be), and should be ordered at least 48 hours in advance.
+Assistance between car parks and check-in is offered by Axxicom Airport Caddy (www.facilicom.com/be), and should be ordered at least 48 hours in advance.
 Passengers requiring special assistance should inform their airline prior to travel.

 Outside the terminal, there is a designated pick-up and drop-off zone for disabled passengers, and designated disabled parking is available in the short-stay car park in front of the terminal building.